 Burrowing fleas can cause tungiasis, which is a skin infection where the flea digs under your skin to feed on your blood.
 It happens usually around the feet and toes.
 The flea dies in two weeks, but it can still lead to skin infections and complications.

 To prevent flea bites on humans, take these steps: Make sure that your pet has proper flea medication, and consider restricting their outdoor access during flea season (warmer months).
 Also make sure to vacuum carpets and clean your pet’s bedding regularly, as well as combing and cleaning your pet.
 Fleas also hate garlic, so try to consume high quantities of it.

-One way identify where your bite(s) came from is to look out for other signs of the bug.
+One way to identify where your bite(s) came from is to look out for other signs of the bug.
 If several of the other indicators are there, there’s a pretty good chance you found your culprit.
 Like we mentioned earlier, humans usually contract fleas from animals such as house pets, and there are a few clues to look out for to find out if your pet has them.

 If your animal is experiencing a combination of these signs, and you also have bites that look like our earlier description, you might want to talk to a doctor or look into different treatments.

 Once you’ve determined that your red dots are, in fact, flea bites, it’s time to treat them.
 First, make sure you wash the area regularly with soap and water to maintain sanitation.
 Treatment can include an oral antihistamine like Benadryl to reduce any swelling or itching.
 Next, you should get any soothing antipruritic (anti-itch) cream to help with the itching, which will also make sure you don’t get a secondary bacterial infection.
-Third, visit you doctor for a topical steroid to use to decrease inflammation.
+Third, visit your doctor for a topical steroid to use to decrease inflammation.
 If your bites persist or become worse, visit your doctor for an antibiotic.

 Some more natural forms of treatment include using Aloe vera for redness and itchiness or washing the bitten area with black or green tea, which will help it to heal.